chef-boneyard/chef-jenkins-plugin/README.md

-# chef-automate-plugin
+# Chef Cookbook Pipeline Plugin for Jenkins

 ## Getting Started

-The Chef Automate Plugin for Jenkins makes it easy to build deployment pipelines for Chef cookbooks visually using Jenkins' Blue Ocean plugin.
-Currently the Chef Automate plugin has unit testing, linting, and functional testing capabilities using the following custom steps:
+The Chef Cookbook Pipeline Plugin for Jenkins makes it easy to build deployment pipelines for Chef cookbooks visually using Jenkins' Blue Ocean plugin.
+Currently the plugin has unit testing, linting, and functional testing capabilities using the following custom steps:
 - Chef Cookbook Unit
 - Chef Cookbook Lint (Foodcritic)
 - Chef Cookbook Lint (Cookstyle)